rticommunity/rtiperftest/srcDoc/examples.rst

         StringTest test_string;
     };//@Extensibility FINAL_EXTENSIBILITY

-Bellow, you can see the necessary steps to use your own type on C++ (Traditional):
+These are the steps needed to use the previously described type in RTI Perftest for the the C++ (Traditional) API:

-1. Copy the IDL files into srcIdl/custom/
+1. Copy the IDL files into `srcIdl/custom/` folder.

-2. Implement the functions of customtype.cxx
+2. The following functions should be implemented (optionally) to properly initialize the Custom Type structures.

 - **initialize_custom_type**:
     This function is used to initialize your data.